-As Cloud Native Compiler expands its scope to offer more functionality than just offloading compilations, it is time to rebrand the offering to better reflect what it does.
+As Cloud Native Compiler expands its scope to offer more functionality than just

 Starting with release 1.8, we are using the following naming:

 - Optimizer Hub (was Cloud Native Compiler) The name of the overall component that you install on your Kubernetes cluster. - Cloud Native Compiler (was Compiler Service) The feature that performs the compilation on Optimizer Hub. - ReadyNow Orchestrator (was Profile Log Service) The feature that records and serves ReadyNow profiles to JVMs.